Camera Connection and Usage

 Tip

-- Ensure that the camera is connected to the host machine.
+- Ensure the camera is connected to the host computer

 - Add the ID and save the configuration